 Island Park home prices are not only among the most expensive in New York, but Island Park real estate also consistently ranks among the most expensive in America.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 14.53% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in Island Park telecommute to their jobs.
+Overall, about 14.53% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-One of the nice things about Island Park is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Island Park is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

 The per capita income in Island Park in 2022 was $49,264, which is upper middle income relative to New York, and wealthy relative to the rest of the US.
 This equates to an annual income of $197,056 for a family of four.
 However, Island Park contains both very wealthy and poor people as well.